About the Department of Occupational Science and Occupational Therapy

 International Transcripts

-If you have an international transcript, whether you are a Canadian or non-Canadian applicant, we strongly encourage you to have your international transcript assessed by World Education Services (WES) if:
+Whether you are a Canadian or non-Canadian applicant, we strongly encourage you to have your international transcript assessed by World Education Services (WES) if you:

 Request a course-by-course evaluation for your international grades.
 The assessment will not be valid without an overall GPA.
 However, the Admissions Committee reserves the right to apply their own evaluation.